Free Hidden Gems in San Francisco

 View this post on Instagram

-San Francisco is a city of great views, and Ina Coolbrith Park in North Beach has some of the best sights without the crowds.
-Positioned just up Taylor Street a few blocks from the 2140 Taylor apartments, this steep and pint-sized park showcases an unbelievable award at the top.
+San Francisco is a city of great views, and Ina Coolbrith Park (opens in a new tab) in North Beach (opens in a new tab) has some of the best sights without the crowds.
+Positioned just up Taylor Street a few blocks from the 2140 Taylor apartments (opens in a new tab), this steep and pint-sized park showcases an unbelievable award at the top.
 Featuring a zig-zagging path, the views look out across Chinatown, Financial District, Bay Bridge, Coit Tower, and the Transamerica Pyramid.
 As you reach the “Poet’s Corner,” glimpses of Alcatraz and Angel Island appear, providing a surreal panoramic look at San Francisco.

 Walter Haas Playground (opens in a new tab)